Dealer Fees: Which Ones Should I Pay?

 - Request the out-the-door price.
 Ask for a full breakdown of all the fees.
 This way, you know exactly what's included and can see which fees to negotiate or how the fees should impact your overall price negotiation.

 Dealer fees are a cost of car buying that can take you by surprise.
-It's important to know the breakdown of all the fees so that you can make the most informed negotiations.
+Dealerships make money from extra services, so it's important to know the breakdown of all the fees so that you can make the most informed negotiations.
+Make sure to check your vehicle purchase agreement for any unwanted fees.

 Frequently Asked Questions